 The bees’ role as a pollinator is of enormous value both in stimulating natural biodiversity and in making many crops viable.
 At Boron, we move the bees to the operation’s 31 km2 (nearly 12 square miles) conservation land, adjacent to the mine, where they can forage on wildflowers and pollinate the local flora.
 They are later moved near commercial orchards to help pollinate crops like almonds, cherries, plums and avocados.

-Working in Partnership
+Working in partnership

-We also contribute to regional biodiversity research and conservation efforts, such as the Nechako White Sturgeon Recovery Initiative in Canada.
+We also contribute to regional biodiversity research and conservation efforts, such as the Nechako White Sturgeon Recovery Initiative in British Columbia, Canada.
 The Nechako White Sturgeon is a survivor from the age of dinosaurs and the largest freshwater fish in the country.
-We were a founding member of the Initiative – a partnership between all levels of government, environmental groups and First Nation peoples – which aims to prevent further declines of Nechako White Sturgeon numbers, ultimately rebuilding a self-sustaining population.
+We were a founding member of the Initiative – a partnership between all levels of government, environmental groups and First Nations peoples – which aims to prevent further declines of Nechako White Sturgeon numbers, ultimately rebuilding a self-sustaining population.

-Improving our Quoll-ifications
+Improving our quoll-ifications